fahimc/gpt-frontend-developer/README.md

 - **GPT-3 Integration**: Connects to OpenAI's GPT-3 model for intelligent responses.
 - **Development Tasks**: AI can create, update, and manage files/folders based on user requests.

+## AI Instructions:

+The AI has been instructed to act as a frontend developer working within the chat app.
+It is restricted to using specific functions to write code.
+The available functions are:

+- `createFile(filePath, content)`: Creates a file with the given path and content.
+- `createFolder(folderPath)`: Creates a folder at the specified path.
+- `updateFile(filePath, content)`: Updates an existing file with the provided content.

+The AI is expected to call these functions to execute the tasks requested by the user.
+It has been trained to understand and generate code based on these function calls.

 ## Getting Started:

 ### Prerequisites: